mongodb-developer/kotlin-driver-quick-start/Readme.md

 * Use the **update** operation, which allows us to update specific fields of the matching documents without impacting the other fields.
 * Or **replace** operation which replaces the matching document with the new document.

-For this exercise, we would use the document we created earlier with create operation `{restaurant_id: "restaurantId"}` and update the
+For this exercise, we would be using the document we created earlier with create operation `{restaurant_id: "restaurantId"}`  update the
 `restaurant_id` with a more realistic value.

 First, we need to query the document using `Filters`, similar to Read operation earlier.